|Derbyshire||Leicestershire & Rutland||Lincolnshire||Northamptonshire||Nottinghamshire|

 About the U3AIn the UK the U3A is a movement which provides opportunities for retired and semi-retired people to participate in learning activities both educational and recreational.
 It also provides companionship.
-There are over 940 U3As in the UK with nearly 341,000 members and each, under the umbrella of the Third Age Trust, is independently operated.
+There are over 1000 U3As in the UK with over 365,000 members and each, under the umbrella of the Third Age Trust, is independently operated.
 The range of activities in each one is up to the members to decide and provide.

 U3As provide a wonderful opportunity for retired and semi-retired people to enrich their lives by learning new skills and developing new interests.
 To Learn Laugh and Live is the aim of all members.
 Each U3A is a “university” of people, who come together to share and pursue learning in all its forms.
 It is also a member of The Third Age Trust (TAT), which is the national support and advisory body and to whose aims and guiding principles every U3A member adheres.

-To learn more about the TAT aims and guiding principles follow this link - Aims and Guiding Principles - to the TAT website.
+To learn more about the TAT aims and guiding principles follow this link to the TAT website- Vision and Mission.